 Euphorbia plants (Euphorbia spp.) also go by the easier to say, but less elegant, name of Spurge.
 They are a family of plants that may be grown as houseplants or occasionally outdoors.
 There are many varieties of Euphorbia plants, with fascinating forms that range from shrubs, herbs, or cactus-like specimens.
 Growing Euphorbias is easy and some are hardy in temperate climates.
 These are easy to start from seed and propagate from cuttings.
 Learn how to cultivate a Euphorbia plant that will start conversations and cause second looks.

 Euphorbias occur naturally in many parts of the world, but most notably Africa, Asia, Europe and North and South America.
 The variation of form and size provide a spectacle of plant life.
 Some are as large as trees and others range as small ground covers.
 There are over 2,000 species, many of which you will find familiar from interior commercial plantings.

 Crown of thorns is recognizable by its spiky stems, and donkey spurge is aptly named with thick rope-like stems sprawling away from the plant.
-Poinsettias are a form of Euphorbia that is recognizable to almost everyone.
+Poinsettias are a form of Euphorbia that is

 Most varieties of Euphorbia plants produce weird and unusual flowers.
 Gardeners should be cautious when handling Spurge, as all varieties have a milky latex sap that can be irritating or even poisonous.